bsc-health-data/pycones-23-modern-data-stack/README.md

 pip install dbt-postgres
 ```

-or as a Meltano utility
+and then add a Meltano transformer

 ```
-meltano add utility dbt-postgres
+meltano add transformer dbt-postgres
 ```

 Configure: